GabrielFlores8227/Docker-Certified-Associate/README.md

 In Docker Enterprise Edition, you can also enable it in `daemon.json`.

 When DCT is enabled, Docker will only pull and run signed images.
-Attempting yo upll and/or run an unsined image will result in an error message.
+Attempting to pull and/or run an unsined image will result in an error message.

 Note that when `DOCKER_CONTENT_TRUST=1`, `docker push` will automatically sign the image before pushing it.